neopets-fixes/neopets_code/README.md

 If you have UX suggestions, I am happy to fix and update.
 Please send them to neopets-betafix@outlook.com and be as descriptive as you can!
 (Screenshots help too.)

-Final Note:
+<b>Final Note:</b>
 It's been interesting to see the things that the devs at TNT have coded, purposely left out, and missed.
 There are so many tiny aestethtic changes that were required (font-face updates, padding updates, etc.).
 I started to list them all, but the CSS needs a complete overhaul.
 I don't intend to be disrespectful, but I had to add a lot of code to fix the fine details.
+If TNT reads this and would like to contact me, I would be <b>SO HAPPY</b> to help them fine tune the little things.
+We love this site and my codes have been created to help us continue to love it.

 <b><i>These codes are specifically designed to change the aesthetics/UX of Neopets.com and in no way are intented to alter any specific advantages of gameplay.</i></b>